Tongsun Park: Oil-for-food scandal

 In 1992, Park was approached by Samir Vincent, an Iraqi-born American who was lobbying unofficially on behalf of the Saddam Hussein regime, to try to create a program that would bypass the United Nations-approved economic sanctions of Iraq that had started in 1991.
 Park agreed, requesting a payment of US$10 million for his effort, to which Vincent agreed.
 Park served as a liaison between Vincent and then-United Nations Secretary-General Boutros Boutros-Ghali, with whom Park was friendly.
 In late 1996, partly as a result of Park's lobbying efforts, the U.N.
 Oil-for-Food Program began.
 After 1997, when Kofi Annan became the new secretary-general, the government of Iraq dropped its ties with Park, but by then Park had received about US$2 million in payments.

 In 2005 Park was accused of acting as an intermediary with corrupt United Nations officials in the oil-for-food conspiracy orchestrated by Saddam Hussein.
 His name surfaced as part of investigations into the Oil-for-Food scandal.
 In July 2006 he was convicted in a U.S. federal court on conspiracy charges.
 He became the first person convicted through the oil-for-food investigation.
 On February 22, 2007, he was sentenced to five years in prison.
 He also was fined $15,000 and required to forfeit $1,200,000.
 According to the Federal Bureau of Prisons Website, he was released from prison on September 10, 2008.
 The next day, he left the United States for South Korea.

 Social life

-In 1966, he founded The Georgetown Club at 1530 Wisconsin Ave NW.
+In 1966, Park founded The Georgetown Club at 1530 Wisconsin Ave NW.
 He was known for throwing parties in his social club which is now turned into a private restaurant.
 By the 1970s, his wealth of expensive homes, worldwide jet travel and a consulting firm (Parkington International Inc.) grew his influence among his connections and friends.

+Personal life and death

+Born in Sunchon, Korea, Empire of Japan on March 16, 1935, Park died in Yongsan, Seoul on September 19, 2024, at the age of 89.